 vDSL / FTTN

 - When configuring for Fibre-to-the-Node (FttN) vDSL on the Australian National Broadband Network (NBN), be sure that Annex B is selected under Internet → DSL Information → Line Settings.

 - Change the Internet Service Provider to Other Internet Service Provider.
 Then re-enter the PPPoE details.
 Otherwise it will not negotiate PPPoE with your provider properly.

 - Fritz!Box only supports CHAP for PPPoE connections, so will be unable to connect to any ISP which enforces MS-CHAP/v2.

 - Check that the LAN ports are configured as required under Home Network → Home Network Overview → Network Settings.
-By default they will be in 100Mbps/power saving (Green) mode.
+By default they may be in 100Mbps/power saving (Green) mode.
 Any device which requires the best throughput should be set to Power Mode (1Gbps).
 Any ports with switches/hubs attached should be set to Power Mode.

 Additionally, any service which requires a reliable connection should be attached to a port in Power Mode.
 For example, a server hosting Remote Desktop Services.
 Although the outgoing/incoming traffic may not exceed 100Mbps because it is travelling over a slower Internet connection, the power saving functions may cause it to drop connections.